top of page

 Where We Work

-If you have an upcoming event for the Disciples community and would like for me to speak or participate, please contact me.
-Though we are not currently traveling due to the ongoing COVID-19 pandemic, I look forward to when we will have this option down the road – and happily video conference in the meantime.
+If you have an upcoming event for the Disciples community and would like for me to speak or participate, please contact me

 Image by Tyler Nix